Last Updated on January 25, 2021

 - Creating Positive Passings: End of Life Doula, Level 1, Caregiver Training by Suzanne O’Brien.
 I haven’t read this one, but at such a low price on Kindle and with so many positive reviews, you can’t go wrong.
 Ms. O’Brien is the founder of Doulagivers, so I’m guessing this short book serves as an introduction and overview of her training program.

-5. How can I incorporate the doula approach in my family?
+5. How can I incorporate the death doula approach in my family?

 The simplest way is to just take the effort to talk openly about death.
 Learn what you can from the doula movement, from palliative care professionals, from pastors and chaplains, and family members who have experienced the death of a loved one.